Issues & Articles

 - Compliance with the aims and scope of the journal,

 - Compliance with BMIJ Publishing and Writing Rules,

 - The attractiveness of the study for the magazine readership,

 - The linguistics and understandability level of the study,

 - Language of the study (Priority is given to articles written in English.)

 - Format of the study (IMRAD format or Traditional format.
 Studies prepared in IMRAD format are given priority.)

 - Recommendations to managers, business or other external stakeholders (Studies containing recommendations are given priority.)

-As a result of the pre-evaluation, the articles are either taken into the referee evaluation process and at least two (2) - usually three (3) - referees are appointed.
+As a result of the pre-evaluation, the articles are either taken into the referee evaluation process or at least two (2) - usually, three (3) - referees are appointed.
 Alternatively, they are rejected by an editorial decision.
 The following situations can be given as examples of the reasons for the rejection of the studies at the pre-evaluation stage:

 - Studies in which university students were taken as samples,